Discreet Confidential Consultation (213) 374-3952

 • there are not as many detectives that handle these cases in the first place, and

-• we have a situation where LAPD, even the sheriffs, are understaffed and are under attack in many different respects by different groups;
+• we have a situation where the LAPD, even the sheriffs, are understaffed and are under attack in many different respects by different groups;

 • prosecutors are very busy, and it takes time to review the case.

-I've asked the detectives what has taken so long?
+I've asked the detectives what has taken so long.
 Where have you been?

 Prosecutors are Responsible for Filing Charges